ATSM

 Montpellier Health Tutoring Association

-The association is made up of 116 second- and third-year students in the medical, midwifery, and dental programs who are committed to supporting and preparing students in the PASS and LAS programs.
-The tutors are carefully selected, trained, and evaluated by the faculty advisors of each academic unit, thereby ensuring high-quality mentoring.
+The association is made up of 116 second- and third-year students in medicine, midwifery, and dentistry who are committed to supporting and preparing students in the PASS and LAS programs.
+The tutors are carefully selected, trained, and evaluated by the faculty advisors of each academic unit, thereby ensuring high-quality guidance.

-In addition to academic support, the ATSM places a high priority on non-academic support.
-Student well-being and mental health are at the heart of our priorities.
-Events such as “Midis Partage,” mentoring, “Pep’s Days,” and “Tut’Renseignes” are offered throughout the year to best address these needs.
+Beyond academic support, the ATSM places a high priority on non-academic support.
+Students’ well-being and mental health are at the heart of our priorities.
+Events such as “Midi Partage,” mentoring, “Pep’s Days,” and “Tut’Renseignes” are offered throughout the year to best address these needs.

-In the spirit of inclusivity, we offer disability support services to ensure that health studies are accessible to everyone.
-These services are tailored to the needs of students with disabilities.
-This program is offered in collaboration with the Department of Preventive Medicine at the Faculty of Medicine.
-A Health, Social, and Support (SSA) unit is also part of the tutoring program to address more specific issues related to international students, housing, financial insecurity, and health.
+In the spirit of inclusivity, we offer disability tutoring to ensure that health studies are accessible to everyone.
+This service is tailored to the needs of students with disabilities.
+It is provided in collaboration with the Department of Preventive Medicine at the Faculty of Medicine.
+A Health, Social, and Support (SSA) unit is also part of the tutoring program to address more specific issues related to international students, housing, financial hardship, and health.

-The ATSM comprises116 student tutorsin their second and third years of medical, midwifery, and dental programs.
-Both the training programs and the recruitment process, overseen by faculty advisors, contribute to the representativeness of our work.
-In fact, since its creation, the ATSM has received the Gold Accreditation six times (2012, 2014, 2015, 2016, 2017, and 2018) and the Silver Accreditation once (2013) thanks to the tutors’ dedication.
+The ATSM has116 tutors—second- and third-year students in medicine, midwifery, and dentistry.
+Both the training programs and the recruitment process, carried out by faculty advisors, contribute to the representativeness of our work.
+In fact, since its creation, the ATSM has received the Gold Accreditation six times (2012, 2014, 2015, 2016, 2017, and 2018) and the Silver Accreditation once (2013), thanks to the tutors’ dedication.

 641 Avenue du Doyen Giraud, 34090 Montpellier – School of Medicine – Student Club Room